Day 1 Arrive in Istanbul, Turkey

 Day 13 Mohacs, Excursion to Villány Wine District

 This morning, an excursion takes you into the Villányi district, where some of Hungary’s best red wines are produced.
 Learn more about which varietals are grown, and why the climate and soil conditions here are ideal for the production of excellent wines.
 Relax on board this afternoon as you sail toward Budapest.(B,L,D)

 Day 14 Budapest

-This morning, bid farewell to your ship’s crew as you arrive in Slovakia’s capital, Bratislava, situated at the foothills of the Carpathian Mountains.
+A leisurely morning before you arrive in Slovakia’s capital, Bratislava, situated at the foothills of the Carpathian Mountains.
 A Local Guide will show you the charming Old Town with its Town Hall and views of Mirbach Palace, as well as gothic ST. MARTIN’S CATHEDRAL.
-Then, a motorcoach transfer will take you to Vienna, where you have free time to start exploring Austria’s capital on your own.
-(Breakfast)
+Return to your ship in time for lunch and cruise to Vienna, where you arrive in the late afternoon.(B,L,D)

 Day 16 Vienna

 Once the center of the mighty Habsburg Empire, the city has much to offer: the lavish Hofburg Palace, the impressive Vienna Opera House, the majestic Ring Boulevard and awe-inspiring St. Stephen’s Cathedral, to name just a few of the sights you will enjoy during your included tour.
 You do not rush through Vienna; you waltz, taking your time to savor each classic sight and sound.
 Shop in the Kärntnerstrasse and enjoy Sachertorte or Apfelstrudel in a neighborhood café.
 An optional concert is available during your stay.(B,L,D)